Before and after services, we invite you to congregate in the courtyard outside.

 Arrangements for children:

 - Children are welcome in the nave for worship (everyone over the age of two must be masked).

 - Ushers will rearrange chairs as needed so that families can sit together.

-- We hope to have both the nursery and Sunday school open in-person in September.
+- We plan to have both the nursery and Sunday School open in-person in September.